brenohildebrand/42-Kit/README.md

 > **Notice**
 This project was developed during my journey at [42 São Paulo](https://github.com/42sp).
-If you want to see more checkout [this](https://github.com/brenohildebrand/42).
-Enjoy!
+Click [here](https://github.com/brenohildebrand/42) to explore them all.

 ## I mean, why not?